rdroro/diy-diagram-it-yourself/doc/0.1.0/technical/README.md

     ELEMENT_NAME([ATTRIBUTE: VALUE;])

 ELEMENT_NAME: is a name of the element to draw.
-List of available elements is here
+List of available elements is [here](elements.md)

-ATTRIBUTE: VALUE: The attribute of one element.
-To separate attribute:value, you need to use ';' All elements have the defaults attributes/value:
+ATTRIBUTE: VALUE: The attribute of one element represented by key/value pairs.
+To separate them, you need to use ';' All elements have the defaults attributes/value:
 * name: To define the name of element.
-This name can be drawn into the element (see Elements page to see the behavior of each element). name attributes is also used to link elements together.
-You can
+This name can be drawn into the element (cf. [Elements page](elements.md) to see the behavior of each element). name attributes is also used to link elements together.
 * position: To define the position of an element.
-X and Y coordinates separated by ','.
-See grid.md
+X and Y coordinates separated by ',' See [grid.md](grid.md)
 * vertical-align: The vertical alignement of the element into the cell.
 Possible value: top, middle, bottom
 * horizontal-align: The horizontal alignement of the element into the cell.
 Possible value: left, middle, right